 Facts About Gerbils

-Gerbils are animals from the rodent family, but unlike hamsters, they require a different type of care.
+Gerbils are members of the rodent family, but unlike hamsters, they require a different type of care.
 Many people choose hamsters because they are easy to take care of and don't require much maintenance.
 Gerbils are also great starter pets for kids, but it is important to know the facts about gerbils and how to take care of them.

-Gerbils, different from hamsters, are smaller and usually require a companion when purchasing.
+Unlike hamsters, gerbils are smaller and usually require a companion when purchasing.
 If you just get one gerbil, odds are it will not live a very happy life.
 It is important for them to have another gerbil to play with and bond with.
 In addition, gerbils like to burrow.
 Hamsters tend to lay and explore on the surface of bedding, whereas gerbils tend to burrow in the bedding and often create little tunnels.

 Different Cage Setups